Magnetic confinement fusion: Recent developments

 SPARC is a tokamak using deuterium–tritium (DT) fuel, currently being designed at the MIT Plasma Science and Fusion Center in collaboration with Commonwealth Fusion Systems with the goal of producing a practical reactor design in the near future.
 In late 2020, a special issue of the Journal of Plasma Physics was published including seven studies speaking to a high level of confidence in the efficacy of the reactor design focusing on using simulations to validate predictions for the operation and capacity of the reactor.
 One study focused on modeling the magnetohydrodynamic (MHD) conditions in the reactor.
 The stability of this condition will define the limits of plasma pressure that can be achieved under varying magnetic field pressures.

-The progress made with SPARC has built off previously mentioned work on the ITER project and is aiming to utilize new technology in high-temperature superconductors (HTS) as a more practical material.
-HTS will enable reactor magnets to produce greater magnetic field and proportionally increase the transport processes necessary to generate energy.
-One of the largest material considerations is ensuring the inner wall will be able to handle the intense amounts of heat that will be generated (expected to approach 10 GW per square meter in heat flux from the plasma.
+The progress made with SPARC has built off previously-mentioned work on the ITER project, and is aiming to utilize new technology in high-temperature superconductors (HTS) as a more practical material.
+HTS will enable reactor magnets to produce greater magnetic field and will proportionally increase the transport processes necessary to generate energy.
+One of the largest material considerations is ensuring the inner wall will be able to handle the intense amounts of heat that will be generated (expected to approach 10 GW per square meter in heat flux from the plasma).
 Not only does this material need to survive, but it needs to withstand damage enough to avoid contaminating the core plasma.
-Challenges such as this are being actively considered and accounted for in the models / predictive calculations used in the design process.
+These material challenges are being actively considered and accounted for in the models and predictive calculations used in the design process.

+Progress has been made in addressing the challenge of core-edge integration in future fusion reactors at the DIII-D National Fusion Facility.
+For a burning fusion plasma, it is crucial to maintain a plasma core temperature of millions of degrees Kelvin, without damaging the reactor walls.
+Injecting impurities which are (atomically) heavier than the plasma particles into the plasma and power exhaust region (the Divertor) is crucial for cooling the plasma boundary without affecting the fusion performance.
+Conventional experiments used gaseous impurities, but the injection of boron, boron nitride, and lithium in powder form has also been tested.
+Experiments showed effective cooling of the plasma boundary with minimal impact on the performance of high-confinement mode plasmas.
+This approach could be applied to larger fusion devices like ITER and contribute to core-edge integration in future fusion power plants.
+Recent experiments have also made progress in disruption prediction, ELM control, and material migration.
+The program is installing additional tools to optimize tokamak operation and exploring edge plasma and materials interactions.
+Major upgrades are being considered to enhance performance and flexibility for future fusion reactors.